bil21071/AI-2048-GAME-USING-PYTHON/README.md

-# AI-2048-GAME-USING-PYTHON
+# 2048_with_GUI_AI
-AI 2048 game using Python that uses Monte carlo Algorithm.
+#this is a Ai game using 2048 that makes use of monte carlo algorithm and run the main_with gui folder in this .